Write a Perfect Thank You Letter

 Part of applying to college is demonstrating your personal qualities, in addition to all of your academic achievements.
-And nothing says good manners and thoughtfulness like a thank you letter!
+Your behaviors and courtesy level reveal a surprising amount about your character.
+And nothing says good manners and thoughtfulness like a thank–you letter!
 Let’s go over the basics of how to write these important notes.

-There are two basic categories of people to whom you’ll send these.
-First, there are the people on your end — like people who wrote you letters of recommendation, your guidance counselor, and anyone else who went out of their way to help you.
-The other category is those on the college’s end, for example the person who interviewed you, your contact in the admissions office, or someone you met at a college fair.
+There are two basic categories of people to whom you’ll send these notes.
+First, there are the people on your end—like people who wrote you letters of recommendation, your guidance counselor, and anyone else who went out of their way to help you.
+The other category is those on the college’s end—for example, the person who interviewed you, your contact in the admissions office, or someone you met at a college fair.

 - Email is fine!
 Don’t worry about sending a hard copy of the letter, unless that’s how you’ve done the rest of your communication with this particular person.